STaylorT/MyCD/README.md

 # MyCD
 **FILES**:
 - mycd.py: Main program simulating Unix-like "cd" command.
-- test.py: unittest program that tests the output value for the parser function in mycd.py
+- test.py: unittest program that tests the output value for the parser function in mycd.py. ran with [py -m unittest test] **note: main program outside of parser() should be commented out when running the test in terminal**

 mycd.py can be ran via windows command line with: [py mycd.py arg1 arg2]